Kristina01111000/notesforresume/README.md

 	- target market -> half done, need to know numbers for the rest
 	- target trends -> pandemic, brick and mortar harder, online based increased
 	- go over all sections
-- research help linked in document
+- research help linked in document, also the talk

 - follow WP With Tom on youtube -> good tutorials